4 min read

 How much is university accommodation?

-The cost of university-owned and managed partnership accommodation typically includes all your utility bills – water, gas, electricity – which should help you budget.
+Accommodation costs at most universities - whether owned by the university or operated under a managed partnership - typically include all your utility bills which should help you budget.
 You’ll need to make sure there’s no extra cost for internet access and remember to buy your own TV licence, but other than that, you pay one price over a fixed term period.

 With private rented accommodation you’ll need to establish with your landlord exactly what you’re paying for, what bills are included, and how long your rental contract is, in case this doesn’t cover the full academic year.